danpaquette/danpaquette.github.io/README.md

 - When feasible, default color palettes should comply with [WCAG color contrast guidelines](http://www.w3.org/TR/WCAG20/#visual-audio-contrast).
 - Always include alternative styles for `:focus` styles (via e.g. `outline: none;`) See [this A11Y Project post](http://a11yproject.com/posts/never-remove-css-outlines/) for more details.

-## Naming Conventions

-#### States

-- **Primary**: Primary interface color used for CTAs.
-- **Success**: A positive action like a confirmation or completed task.
-- **Notice**: Non-essential information, but nonetheless could be help add context or provide additional defails.
-- **Warning**: Required additional caution or attention in order to complete a task.
-- **Danger**: A negative action like an error or a failed task.
-- **Readonly/Disabled/Muted**: Auxiliary states that may be added on a case-by-case basis for forms, buttons, text etc.

-#### Indicators

-Indicators speak to the elements current state in relation to the visitor.
-We use three pairs of states to talk about elements and their appearances.

-- **Active/Inactive**: Active elements refer to elements that are currently selected and in use.
-Inactive elements are elements available for use but are currently not selected.
-- **Expanded/Collapsed**: Expanded/Collapsed elements have visible components that trigger an element to expand additional options or capabilities (e.g. dropdown, accordion).
-When expanded, those additional options are available.
-When collapsed, those additional options are hidden.
-- **Revealed/Hidden**: Revealed/Hidden elements are encapsulated elements that may be triggered by one or more encapsulated elements on the page (e.g. modals, alerts)